These attributes analyze behavioral patterns associated with the traders decision to close positions.

 2. Trades vs. Positions

-To access this trade level information, ["Assets & Timeframes" ] tab.
+To access this trade level information, please go to the ["Assets & Timeframes" ] tab.

 For more information on the difference between Trade and Position, please see this article.